vishnukumarkvs/notes/ccna.md

 - NIc
 - 25Gig network uses SFP
 - SFP = Small Form-factor Pluggable .
 It is hopt swappable which uses optical fibre as connection
-- The above is called 25Gig ethernet ca
+- The above is called 25Gig ethernet cable
+- Nrmal laptops have normal ethernet cable with RJ45 connector